AninditaBasu/pi-projects/topics/security_camera.md

 To set up the Raspberry Pi:

 -  A laptop (or desktop), with a microSD port.
 If your laptop does not have this port, you need a microSD card reader that you can plug into laptop.
-After the Raspberry Pi is set up and the photo frame is working, you'll no longer need the laptop.
+After the Raspberry Pi is set up and the camera is working, you'll no longer need the laptop unless you want to access the setup again.
 -  Administrator privileges on the laptop, so that you can download all the required software on it.
 -  An internet connection.
-After the set up is complete, this project does not need an internet connection.
+After the set up is complete and the camera switched on, this project does not need an internet connection unless you want to access the setup again.

 ## Steps